Dynatrace/ace-box/user-skel/repos/hot-im/exercises/01-lab/README.md

 Get to know Dynatrace’s key ingredients to automate your incident management process from creation to resolution.

 What you’ll learn:
-* What is a Gen3 alert
+* What is a Problem in Dynatrace
 * How the AI reduces alert noise and determines the root cause
 * What are the alert types
 * How to filter alerts